Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design: Introduction

-We propose a Markovian framework for load balancing that includes asynchronous auto-scaling mechanisms.
+We develop a Markovian framework for load balancing that includes asynchronous auto-scaling mechanisms.
 We refer to this framework as `Asynchronous Load Balancing and Auto-scaling' (ALBA).
-ALBA is inspired by and tailored to serverless frameworks such as Knative; more details in Section~\ref{sec:ALBA}.
-Two mechanisms drive dynamics in ALBA: \begin{itemize}
+Two (asynchronous) mechanisms drive dynamics in ALBA: \begin{itemize}

 \item[i)] a \emph{dispatching rule}, or load balancing rule, which defines how jobs are dispatched among the set of active servers as they join the system, and

 \item[ii)] a \emph{scaling rule}, which defines how the number of active servers scales up and down over time, possibly as a function of the current system state.